 Your session will auto-refresh after 10 minutes of inactivity and any data entered will be deleted.
 No data is saved or retained when using this calculator.

 The results this calculator produces are based on some key general and default assumptions.
 The default assumptions used are explained below.
 The default assumptions have been based upon current laws and their interpretations which in the opinion of the issuer of the calculator are reasonable for the purpose of determining the estimated projections of retirement income and superannuation balances when producing your results

 You can change the default assumptions in the ‘Settings’ if they do not apply to you (and/or your partner), or if you wish to see how different assumptions affect the results.
 Any alteration you make or input you provide will be assumed to apply for the whole of the calculation period.
 Consequently you should be aware that what actually eventuates is likely to be different from what is assumed will occur and that even small changes to assumptions can make large differences to your results.

 Calculations are based on relevant laws current as at July 2020 and are subject to change.

 It is assumed the default investment returns shown in ‘Settings’ will apply.
 You should adjust these default investment returns if they do not reflect the nature of how your retirement savings are invested now or in the future.

 - You can vary the default investment return assumption applicable to your investment option in the 'Settings' section of the calculator to see how higher or lower average returns affect the projection.

-- The default investment returns assumed in the calculation, is based on the expected long term average returns for the Cbus default investment options - Growth (Cbus MySuper) over the accumulation phase and Conservative Growth over the draw down phase.
+- The default investment returns assumed in the calculation, is based on the return objective for the Cbus default investment options - Growth (Cbus MySuper) over the accumulation phase and Conservative Growth over the draw down phase.
 It is not a guaranteed rate of return.

 - It is assumed you will retain your chosen before-retirement return throughout the projection for your taxed superannuation account, including any projected superannuation balances above the Transfer Balance Cap at the time of your retirement.